secretstartups/handbook/emergency-response/index.html.md

-## Customer Update / Announcement Emails
+## Customer update / Announcement emails
 {: #customer-comms-email .gitlab-purple}
 <!-- DO NOT CHANGE THIS ANCHOR -->

 This section should be used for all customer communications to communicate product or security issues and risks.
 At minimum, these communications need to be approved in sequence by the head of the department that is leading the communication (e.g., Product, Engineering, Security), Vice President of Customer Success, Legal, or appropriate designates (if they are out on PTO or unavailable).

-### Recommended Format for Customer Emails
+### Recommended format for customer emails
 The following is the recommended format for ad hoc customer emails though tailor it if the communication objective or content requires this.
 This does not include marketing (e.g., email campaigns, blogs, etc.) or standard product or security notifications (e.g., release blogs, release notifications, etc.).
 Emails should be clear, crisp, and direct, providing links for details (e.g., details on the issue or risk, procedural details to action).
-To [maximize reading comprehension](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1709943), remove all extraneous words and language to maximize the probability the email will be read and actioned.
+To [maximize reading comprehension](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1709943), remove all extraneous words and language to maximize the probability the email will be read and acted upon.

-The email should answer the following questions in the following sequence:
+The email should answer the following questions in the following order:
 1. Why are you (customer) getting this email?
 This can be either specific (i.e., we know) or general (i.e., you may be or need to be aware).
 This be the first sentence in the email.
 1. What is the issue/change/problem/etc.?
 What are the risk and impact?
 How do you know if you're impacted or potentially impacted by the issue?
 Is it resolved or still being worked on?
 1. What is your call to action?
 What should you do?